0xflotus/hashpic/README.md

 # Hashpic

-Hashpic creates an image from the MD5 hash of your input.
+Hashpic creates an image from the *MD5* hash of your input.

+Since _v0.2.0_ it is also possible to create an image from a *SHA-512* hash.

 ### Install